Skip to main content

 Cardiovascular Health and Stress Modulation

-While is paramount, cardiovascular exercise remains a key component for safety.
+While resistance training is paramount, cardiovascular exercise remains a key component for safety.
 It supports heart health, improves blood pressure, and enhances endothelial function, all of which are important considerations with any hormonal therapy.
 However, the type and duration matter.
 Chronic, long-duration endurance exercise can sometimes lead to sustained elevations in cortisol.

 For an individual whose HPA axis is already dysregulated, this can be counterproductive.
 Incorporating shorter, higher-intensity interval training (HIIT) sessions two to three times per week can provide robust cardiovascular benefits without the prolonged cortisol spike, making it a highly efficient and hormonally congruent choice for those on optimization protocols.